 Disclaimer: Ensure that you check the label of the tofu carefully, some brands contain three times more net carbs.

-The carbohydrate content is considered very low, and the 7g protein offers you just the right amount of proteins, both great for achieving your ketosis goals.
-Though the fiber content in tofu is really tiny, adding tofu to a balanced diet can contribute to your weight loss goals.
-The reason is due to the fact that fiber helps you feel fuller for longer, so you should never have to overeat.
+The carbohydrate content is considered very low, and with 7g protein it is perfect for helping to achieve ketosis.
+Though the fiber content in tofu is really tiny, adding tofu to a balanced diet can contribute to your weight loss goals as fiber helps you feel fuller for longer.
 Other additional benefits of fiber in tofu include prevention of hemorrhoids and constipation by helping you maintain a healthy digestive system and help to regulate your sugar levels.
 The recommended fiber content for keto is around 20 - 30g daily.

-Tofu is available in supermarkets and groceries in different varieties such as firm, extra-firm, super firm, and silken.
+Tofu is available in different varieties such as firm, extra-firm, super firm, and silken.
 These types vary in terms of consistency and level of water content.
 The less firm varieties such as silken and soft tend to have fewer carbs, fats, calories, and proteins compared to much firmer types.